 In 2000, the Valuer-General (VG) issued the first Māori Freehold Land (MFL) guidelines on the rating valuation of these lands, following a Court of Appeal decision known as the Mangatu case.

-In early 2019 the VG worked with valuers and councils to carry out a review and develop a new, more comprehensive guidelines.
-Feedback was sought from interested groups and the public on the draft guidelines during a consultation period between 10 June and 5 July 2019.
-This guidance has now been finalised and available for use.
+In early 2019 the VG worked with valuers and councils to carry out a review and develop more comprehensive guidelines.
+Feedback was sought from interested groups and the public on the draft guidelines during a consultation process held between 10 June and 5 July 2019.
+This guidance has now been finalised and is available for use.

 The VG is responsible for setting standards, monitoring, and auditing the provision of rating valuations in New Zealand under the Rating Valuations Act 1998.
 Valuation providers carry out the valuations but the VG can issue guidance to these valuers.
 This includes the rating valuation of Māori Freehold Land (MFL).